-- represent approximately 45% of total investment portfolio; - represent credit instruments issued by corporate borrowers; - primarily senior secured and junior secured loans (49% and 27% of debt securities, respectively); - spread across 24 different industries and 53 different entities; - average balance per investment of approximately \$3 million; - all but five issuers (representing less than 1% of total investments at fair value) are current on their debt service obligations; and - weighted average interest rate of 8.1% on income producing debt investments.
+- represent approximately 35% of total investment portfolio; - represent credit instruments issued by corporate borrowers; - primarily senior secured and junior secured loans (54% and 30% of debt securities, respectively); - spread across 24 different industries and 50 different entities; - average balance per investment of approximately \$2.4 million; - all but five issuers (representing less than 1% of total investments at fair value) are current on their debt service obligations; - weighted average interest rate of 7.5% on income producing debt investments.

-CLO Fund Securities (as of the last monthly trustee report prior to September 30, 2012 unless otherwise specified)
+CLO Fund Securities (as of the last monthly trustee report prior to December 31, 2012 unless otherwise specified)

-- represent approximately 22% of total assets at September 30, 2012; - 87% of CLO Fund securities represent investments in subordinated securities or equity securities issued by the CLO Funds and 13% of CLO Fund securities are rated notes; - all of the CLO Funds invest primarily in credit instruments issued by corporate borrowers; - 13 different CLO Fund securities; 10 of such CLO Fund securities are managed by our Asset Manager Affiliates; and - two CLO Fund securities, not managed by our Asset Manager Affiliates, representing a fair value of \$1.5 million, are not currently providing a dividend payment to us.
+- represent approximately 27% of total assets at December 31, 2012; - 84% of CLO Fund Securities represent investments in subordinated securities or equity securities issued by CLO Funds and 16% of CLO Fund Securities are rated notes; - all CLO Funds invest primarily in credit instruments issued by corporate borrowers; - Fifteen different CLO Fund securities; twelve of such CLO Fund securities are managed by asset manager affiliates; and - two CLO Fund securities, not managed by the Asset Manager Affiliates, representing a fair value of \$601,000, are not currently providing a dividend payment to us.

-- represent approximately 24% of the fair value of total assets; - represent our 100% ownership of the equity interest of two profitable CLO Fund managers focused on corporate credit investing; - have approximately \$3.3 billion of assets under management; - receive contractual and recurring asset management fees based on par value of managed investments; - may receive an incentive fee provided that the CLO Fund achieves a minimum designated return on investment;

-- dividends paid by Asset Manager Affiliates are recognized as dividend income from affiliate asset managers in our statement of operations and are an additional source of income to pay our dividend; - for the nine months ended September 30, 2012, our Asset Manager Affiliates had EBITDA of approximately \$3 million; and - for the nine months ended September 30, 2012, our Asset Manager Affiliates made a distribution of approximately \$2,950,000 to the Company in the form of a dividend which is recognized as current earnings to the Company.
+- represent approximately 25% of total investment portfolio; - have approximately \$3.6 billion of assets under management; - receive contractual and recurring asset management fees based on par value of managed investments; - may receive an incentive fee of a CLO Fund provided that the CLO Fund achieves a minimum designated return on investment.
+Currently, two such funds are collecting incentive fees. - dividends paid by our Asset Manager Affiliates are recognized as dividend income from affiliate asset manager on our statement of operations and are an additional source of income to pay our dividend and service our debt obligations; - for the year ended December 31, 2012, our Asset Manager Affiliates had EBITDA of approximately \$5.9 million; and - for the year ended December 31, 2012, our Asset Manager Affiliates made distributions of approximately \$4.7 million to us in the form of a dividend which is recognized as current earnings to us.